-c.1.1 Download Speed
+C.1.1 Download Speed

 Figure EU.1-1 and Fig EU.1-2 display actual download speed as a percentage of advertised speed over the 24-hour and peak periods, split by access technology.
-Cable technology outperforms all other access technology, achieving the highest level of download throughput as a percentage of advertised speed with 89.5% during the peak period, slightly lower compared to 24-hour period results.
-FTTx and xDSL technologies deliver 82.7% and 63.8% of advertised speed respectively during this period.
-Only xDSL technology demonstrates a small improvement from 63.3% in the last testing period of March 2012 during peak hours.
-All other technologies experienced a small decline in percentage terms.
-However, it should be noted that this is not due to a real performance decline, but an overall increase in the average advertised rate for each access technology.
-Cable, FTTx and xDSL all experienced significant improvements in actual throughput performance, particularly cable technology.
+Cable technology outperforms all other access technology, achieving the highest level of download throughput as a percentage of advertised speed with 86.51% during the peak period, representing a slight drop from results over the 24-hour period.
+FTTx and xDSL technologies deliver 83.14% and 63.32% of advertised speed respectively during this period.
+Only FTTx technology displays a small improvement from 82.7% of advertised speed achieved in the last testing period of October 2013, although 24-hour results were slightly higher in the previous measurement period.
+All other technologies experienced a small decline in percentage terms during both the peak and 24-hour periods.
+However, this is due to an increase in average headline speeds of each access technology as opposed to a real decline in overall performance.
+All access technologies experienced significant improvements in actual throughput, especially cable technology.